Sherman Zavitz

 Sherman Zavitz is a Canadian historian.

 City of Niagara Falls Official Historian

-He is the Official Historian of the City of Niagara Falls, Ontario, and has written widely about local Niagara history and made extensive radio broadcasts.
+He was the Official Historian of the City of Niagara Falls, Ontario, until his retirement in 2019.
+He wrote widely about local Niagara history, conducted walking tours at places of historical significance and made extensive radio broadcasts.

 Drawing on his historical knowledge, Zavitz has also served as a tour guide to visitors to Niagara Falls.